downlinko/downlinko.github.io/_posts/development/2018-07-21-download-install-maven-3-3-9-windows.md

 ## Step #4: Setup

+We need to setup an environment variable that will point to our Maven installation.

 Click on the Windows button.
 Then type "<kbd>env</kbd>" in the search box and press `ENTER`.

 <img src="{{ site.url }}/assets/images/posts/development/windows-search-env.png" alt="windows search env">